Przemek031/ApiScrap/README.md

 #
 The color changes depending on whether the price of the previous day was higher (red) or lower (green)
 #
--Price of gold and Euro is taken from API NBP (http://api.nbp.pl/).
+- Price of gold and Euro is taken from API NBP (http://api.nbp.pl/).
--Bitcoin price is taken from API ZONDA (https://api.zonda.exchange/rest/trading/transactions/BTC-PLN)
+- Bitcoin price is taken from API ZONDA (https://api.zonda.exchange/rest/trading/transactions/BTC-PLN)